with a better browsing experience; allow us to assess, monitor, and improve the website’s

 • Account reported with Account Status that is worse (e.g., more seriously delinquent) than what was reported prior to the disaster.

 • Account reported with substantially higher balance or amount past due than what was reported prior to the disaster

 As lenders assess how their customers have been impacted by the COVID-19 pandemic, and how to report all key credit data fields in a manner that best reflects each customer's situation, using special comment codes alone should not be viewed as providing consumers relief with respect to the FICO® Score.
-As noted above, use of special comment code AC will not provide relief with respect to the FICO® Score, and could inadvertently result in a negative impact to the score.
-Placing borrowers in a temporary deferred payment plan or in forbearance, along with reporting an account status as "current" instead of as "delinquent," will permanently ensure that a borrower's FICO® Score won't be impacted by late payments related to the effects of the COVID-19 pandemic.
+As they are reported to the CRAs, payment status, amounts past due (if any), and balance information will continue to be important and considered in the calculation of the FICO® Score.
+Placing borrowers in a temporary deferred payment plan or in forbearance, along with reporting an account status as "current" instead of as "delinquent", will permanently ensure that a borrower's FICO® Score won't be impacted by late payments related to the effects of the COVID-19 pandemic.

 If you have any questions about this or other FICO® Score topics, please contact us at: ScoreSupport@fico.com.